SUB&SUB · Docs

 Model IDFamilyTierNotes

-Heads-up Each Claude request carries a ~4100-token Kiro system prompt as input — included in your token bill.
-Anthropic prompt-caching is supported: cache writes bill at 1.25× and reads at 0.10× the tier's input rate (see Pricing).
+Heads-up The Claude catalogue uses official Anthropic model IDs.
+Prompt caching is supported: cache writes bill at 1.25× and reads at 0.10× the tier's input rate (see Pricing).

 Reasoning effort